icgc-dcc/dcc-docs/docs/download/guide.md

 ### Install from Tarball

-The Score Client requires Oracle Java 8 to be installed.
-The procedure for installing Java 8 will vary depending on the operating system and package manager used.
-As an example, here we show how to install Oracle JDK 8 on Ubuntu Linux distribution.
+The Score Client requires Oracle Java 11 to be installed.
+The procedure for installing Java 11 will vary depending on the operating system and package manager used.
+As an example, here we show how to install Oracle JDK 11 on Ubuntu Linux distribution.

 ```
-# Install Oracle JDK 8
+# Install Oracle JDK 11
-sudo add-apt-repository ppa:webupd8team/java
+sudo add-apt-repository ppa:linuxuprising/java
 sudo apt-get update
 sudo apt-get upgrade -y
-sudo apt-get install -y oracle-java8-installer oracle-java8-set-default
+sudo apt install oracle-java11-installer-local oracle-java11-set-default-local
 ```

 In order to use the mount feature, [FUSE](http://fuse.sourceforge.net/) is required.
 On most Linux based systems this will require installing `libfuse-dev`, `fuse` and other packages, below is the command to install them on Ubuntu.